 BJJ GI chokes are usually seen as exclusive to Brazilian JIu-Jitsu.
-While no other martial art has more Gi mediated chokes than BJJ, not all of them have to do with Jiu-Jitsu.
+While no other martial art has more Gi-mediated chokes than BJJ, not all of them have to do with Jiu-Jitsu.
 In fact, Judo si responsible for some of the tightest Gi chokes around and has been utilizing them for decades before BJJ even came along.
 So, while looking for an effective Gi choke, that’s highly effective, but not overly utilized and known in BJJ, I came across the Canto Choke.
 It is unusual, brutally tight, and completely unexpected.
 Plus, anyone can get the hang of it really fast, so it is definitely more than worth exploring.

 The Trick To Make BJJ Gi Chokes Work

 There’s also a sneaky aspect to BJJ Gi chokes.
 If you are really subtle about it, people will never notice them coming.
-The reason for this si that we’re holding the Gi at all times anyway, so grips do not usually raise suspicion unless they’re in a very specific spot.
-For example, everyone will know what’s coming if you’ve got a deep grip on a collar while in back mount.
-However, if you just hold not a collar from the bottom, people do not perceive it a threat.
+The reason for this is that we’re holding the Gi at all times anyway, so grips do not usually raise suspicion unless they’re in a very specific spot.
+For example, everyone will know what’s coming if you’ve got a deep grip on a collar while in the back mount.
+However, if you just hold not a collar from the bottom, people do not perceive it as a threat.
 That’s why loop chokes work so well in BJJ.

-The Canto choke is one of those Gi chokes that are very easy to set up, That said, you have options to make it as simple or as complicated as you want.
+The Canto choke is one of those Gi chokes that are very easy to set up.
+That said, you have options to make it as simple or as complicated as you want.
 The fac tit offers so many variations that just make it better.
 Furthermore, you can combine it with other Gi chokes by doing only minor grip adjustments.
 Versatility + sneakiness, that is a recipe for a tap in any grappling martial art.

 A Trip Into History: The Ashi Jime